Updated June 20, 2026 for Raven's current Mac, iPhone, and iPad app.

 same [[wiki-links]],

 Obsidian's plugin model and cross-platform reach are real strengths.
-These are the trade-offs that send people looking.
+These are the places where that reach costs you time.

 Electron on Mac, every time you open it.

 Obsidian can use hundreds of MB of memory before you write a sentence.
-The engine underneath is a browser, and you feel that in startup time, scrolling, and battery use.
+It runs on a browser engine, and you feel that in startup time, scrolling, and battery drain.

 An iOS app that feels wrapped.

 Obsidian's iPhone app is a wrapper.
-The taps feel half a frame late, keyboard handling feels awkward, and the plugins you rely on don't all work there.
-Writing on the phone is second class.
+Taps feel half a frame late, keyboard handling feels awkward, and plugins you rely on don't all work there.
+Writing on iPhone is second-class.

 A lot of setup before it feels ready.

 Themes, CSS snippets, Dataview, Templater, hotkeys, a calendar plugin, a tasks plugin.
-The setup can be worth it, but it can also become the work.
+The setup becomes the work before you write a word.

 Slow to open when the idea is small.

-Command-Space, 'obsidian', enter, wait.
-Splash screen, workspace rehydration, plugin load.
+Command-Space, 'obsidian', enter, wait for the splash screen, workspace rehydration, and plugin load.
 By the time you can type, you've forgotten what you were going to write.

-Raven is built in SwiftUI and UIKit for Mac and iPhone.
-The scrolling, keyboard handling, and touch response feel like an Apple app because the app is written for those platforms.
+Raven is built in SwiftUI and UIKit for Mac, iPhone, and iPad.
+Scrolling, keyboard handling, and touch response feel like an Apple app because the code targets those platforms directly.

 Opens in under a second.